archagon/archagon.net/_drafts/2017-09-30-causal-trees-the-magic-of-auto-merging-data-structures.md

 <figure>

 <img src="../images/blog/causal-trees/baseline.svg" width="600">
-<figcaption><blockquote>The dotted line represents baseline 1:6–2:7–3:7.
-In practice, S1@T2 may not necessarily be removed in order to preserve S1@T3's ancestral ordering information.</blockquote></figcaption>
+<figcaption><i>The dotted line represents baseline 1:6–2:7–3:7.
+In practice, S1@T2 may not necessarily be removed in order to preserve S1@T3's ancestral ordering information.</i></figcaption>
 </figure>

 So what exactly does it mean to compact an RDT?
 There are really two mechanisms in play here.
 First, there's "lossless" compaction, which is simply dropping operations that are no longer necessary for future convergence.
 (In PORDT, this property of operations is called *causal redundancy*, and the cleanup is performed in the effect function.
 Remember, we split this off from our arranger.)
 In essence, lossless compaction is strictly a local issue, since the only thing it affects is the ability for a client to rewind the RDT and work with past revisions.
 As such, we don't even have to store it in a replicated variable: sites can just perform this cleanup step at their discretion.
 However, only simpler RDTs (such as last-writer-wins registers) tend to have operations with this property.